rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

-# Stars and Milky Way CMD Demo
+# Stars and Milky Way CMD and CCD Demo

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.